 John can be reached at email@example.com.

 Joe is the Associate Director of Admissions for Mendoza's Graduate Business Programs.
 A 2006 Notre Dame undergrad with majors in Political Science and Arabic and a 2012 Notre Dame MBA, Joe first joined the BOTFL family as a student.
 His BOTFL IV team travelled to Egypt in 2012 in the wake of the Arab Spring to partner with international and local NGOs.
 After graduation from the MBA program, he spent four years in brand management roles for Winebow in Seattle and Terlato Wines in Chicago.
 He continued to be involved in BOTFL training programs with the US Military during this time.
-Joe joined the Mendoza Graduate Business Program staff in September 2016 and is excited to serve as Faculty Adviser for Team Ghana in BOTFL IX.
+Joe joined the Mendoza Graduate Business Program staff in September 2016 and returned as a Faculty Adviser for Team Ghana in BOTFL IX and Team Colombia in BOTFL X.

 Joe can be reached at firstname.lastname@example.org.